-6 c fresh strawberries
+- 6 c fresh strawberries

 3/4 cup sugar

-3 Tbsp cornstarch
+3 tablespoons cornstarch

 3-4 drops red food coloring (optional)

-1 9-inch baked pie shell
+1 9 inch baking pie shell

 Crush 1 cup of berries.
-Add 1 cup water.

 Sieve mixture reserving liquid.

-In a saucepan combine sugar and cornstarch.
+In the sauce pan combine sugar and cornstarch.
 Stir in strawberry liquid.
 Bring to boil over medium heat stirring constantly.
 Cook until thickened and clear.

 Arrange remaining berries, stem side down a top first layer.
 Cover each berry with remaining glaze.